Kela’s Info TraySkip to content

 Information package: Housing benefits

-Published 27.3.2024
+Published 9.4.2025

-In 2017, spending on the general housing allowance increased by 16.6% as most students were transferred from the student housing supplement to the general housing allowance scheme in August of that year.
+In 2017, spending on general housing allowance increased by 16.6% as most students were transferred from the student housing supplement to the general housing allowance scheme in August of that year.
 The spending continued to increase in 2018, when students were covered by the general housing allowance scheme throughout the year.
 Most students received higher benefits as a result of the transfer to the general housing allowance scheme.
 As a consequence, the increase in general housing allowance expenditure was greater than the amount previously spent on student housing supplement.

 Kela provides the following housing benefits: general housing allowance, housing allowance for pensioners, student housing supplement and housing assistance for conscripts.
 Housing costs are also taken into account when reviewing an application for basic social assistance.